Where to stay in London: best areas and neighborhoods

 Staying here will require the use of the metro.
 The reference station is Farringdon, where the Circle, Hammersmith & City, and Metropolitan lines operate.
 The nearby King's Cross Station is also easily accessible.

-Average prices in the neighborhood range from about €85.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £140,00 - compare the best accommodation on booking.

 Recommended accommodation

-The Kings Cross neighborhood revolves around the eponymous station, King's Cross Station, which has become a true attraction thanks to the Harry Potter saga.
+The King's Cross neighborhood revolves around the eponymous station, King's Cross Station, which has become a true attraction thanks to the Harry Potter saga.
 Here, you can find the famous Platform 9¾, near which you'll also find The Harry Potter Shop at Platform 9¾.
 The area is bustling during the day, being a major hub of local transportation.
 Even in the evening, there is no shortage of bars and pubs.

-Kings Cross is recommended for young people and those looking to save money; it's easy to find several hostels with quite affordable prices for being in London.
+King's Cross is recommended for young people and those looking to save money; it's easy to find several hostels with quite affordable prices for being in London.
 Additionally, nearby are the lively neighborhoods of Clerkenwell and Bloomsbury.

 Getting around is very easy when staying here.
 The King's Cross St. Pancras metro station is served by the Circle, Hammersmith & City, Metropolitan, Northern, Piccadilly, and Victoria lines.

-Average prices in the neighborhood range from about €74.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £145,00 - compare the best accommodation on booking.

 Bayswater, to stay on a budget